pfekin/attention-driven-transformers/README.md

 ## Language Modeling (Experimental)

-The investigation has been extended to autoregressive language modeling to test whether the attention-driven approach generalizes beyond time series forecasting.
+This work has been extended to autoregressive language modeling to test whether the attention-driven approach generalizes beyond time series forecasting.

 **Important:** These results are preliminary exploration on small NLP datasets (WikiText-2, IMDB, AG News, CMU Book Summaries) rather than definitive benchmarks.
 Comprehensive evaluation would require substantially more computational resources and larger datasets.